trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-partner-program/Your-Expensify-Partner-Manager.md

 **Purpose:** Ensure smooth onboarding for every client you refer.

 **Duties:**
-- Comprehensive assistance with setting up Expensify.
+- Comprehensive assistance with setting up Ieatta.
 - Help with configuring accounting integrations.
 - Ensure clients have the tools and knowledge they need to thrive.
-- After logging into Expensify, click on the "Support" option in the left-hand navigation pane.
+- After logging into Ieatta, click on the "Support" option in the left-hand navigation pane.
 This will connect you directly to your assigned Client Onboarding Manager.

 ## 4. Client Account Manager
 **Role:** Dedicated support for ongoing client needs.

 **Responsibilities:**
 - Address day-to-day product inquiries.
-- Assist clients in navigating and optimizing their use of Expensify.
+- Assist clients in navigating and optimizing their use of Ieatta.
-- After logging into Expensify, click on the "Support" option in the left-hand navigation pane.
+- After logging into Ieatta, click on the "Support" option in the left-hand navigation pane.
 This will connect you directly to your assigned Account Manager.

 ## 5. Concierge chat support
 **Availability:** Real-time support for any urgent inquiries.